Mark Terry: Research Work

 Poster for the UNFCCC's Youth Climate Report film project (2024).

-Mark Terry's recent research has been published by Palgrave Macmillan in the book The Geo-Doc: Geomedia, Documentary Film, and Social Change (2020).
+Focusing on Environmental Communication, Mark Terry's recent research has been published by Palgrave Macmillan and Springer Nature in the book The Geo-Doc: Geomedia, Documentary Film, and Social Change (2020).
 He is currently an Associate to the UNESCO Chair in Reorienting Education through Sustainability.
 He continues his research in digital media and humanitarian communications as a research fellow at the Young Lives Research Lab and the Faculty of Environmental and Urban Change at York University in Toronto.
 He also serves as contract faculty of environmental studies teaching the courses EU/ENVS 1010: Introduction to Environmental Documentaries and EU/ENVS 5073: Social Movements, Activism and Social Change: Underrepresented Voices in Climate Change.

 In 2020, York University gave Dr. Terry the President's Award for Research and in 2016, honoured Dr. Terry's innovative work with the Geo-Doc with the President's Sustainability Leadership Award.
 Terry has given more than 80 lectures at universities and academic conferences throughout the world presenting research papers on the subjects of documentary film theory, digital media, and climate change research in the polar regions.
 He has also given three TED Talks on the subjects of Antarctica, the Arctic, and a published book of poems entitled "Pandemic Poetry" (2020).
 He has worked with the United Nations since 2009 providing documentary film research on the polar regions (2009, 2010, 2021).
-Today, he serves as the Executive Director of the United Nations Framework Convention on Climate Change's Youth Climate Report, an ongoing research project since 2011, now showcasing more than 1,000 videos produced by the global community of youth aged 18 to 35.
+Today, he serves as the Executive Director of the United Nations Framework Convention on Climate Change's Youth Climate Report, an ongoing research project since 2011, now showcasing more than 1,200 videos produced by the global community of youth aged 18 to 35.
+The innovative framework won the United Nations' SDG Action Award in 2021.

 Books

-Mark Terry's 2023 book: Speaking Youth to Power: Influencing Climate Policy at the United Nations.

 In 2020, Palgrave Macmillan published Dr. Terry's first book The Geo-Doc: Geomedia, Documentary Film, and Social Change.
 In 2022, his second book, an anthology of research co-edited with Michael Hewson, a professor at Central Queensland University in Australia, was published by Rowman & Littlefield entitled The Emerging Role of Geomedia in the Environmental Humanities.
-In 2023, his third book focused on youth climate activism and was again published by Palgrave Macmillan: Speaking Youth to Power: Influencing Climate Policy at the United Nations His fourth book, The Youth Climate Report: A Participatory Policy Platform for Youth, has been commissioned by Palgrave Macmillan for a 2026 release.
-The book will analyze the more than 1,000 climate documentaries made by the global community of youth spanning 154 countries on all seven continents.
+In 2023, his third book focused on youth climate activism and was again published by Palgrave Macmillan: Speaking Youth to Power: Influencing Climate Policy at the United Nations His fourth book, The Youth Climate Report: A Participatory Policy Platform for Youth, has been commissioned by Palgrave Macmillan for a 2027 release.
+The book will analyze the more than 1,200 climate documentaries made by the global community of youth spanning 160 countries on all seven continents.
 The films comprise the database of Dr. Terry's Youth Climate Report, a Geo-Doc project of the United Nations.
+His fifth book, also due for release in 2027, he will co-author with colleagues Susan Ingram and Markus Reisenleitner for Intellect Books in the UK.
+It's part of the publisher's "Chic" series and is titled Antarctica Chic.